jvtrigueros/blog.jvtrigueros.com/notes.md

 - The `jekyll/jekyll:deploy` only lives locally and it needs to be created on any new machine
 - This assumes that the `_site` directory already exists via calling `jekyll build` manually or having an external process build it, such as the container in the Developing section.

+## WSL

+Now that I'm using WSL a lot of the notes above are not that relevant however, most of the workflow has been ported to a Makefile.
+I've converted the batch files into make tasks.